 - How It Has Held Up: Perfectly!

 - Would I Buy It Again?: Absolutely!!
 No question!
 This rug still looks brand new.
-Unfortunately this one is also discontinued but The Beaufort Rug looks similar and I am assuming all the Ballard outdoor rugs are made the same.
+Unfortunately this one is also discontinued but this Ballard rug looks similar and has great reviews.
+(It doesn’t come in black, though).
+Of course, I’m assuming all the Ballard outdoor rugs are good quality.
 After all, I have had great experiences with both of mine.

 But Ballard isn’t the only company that sells nice outdoor rugs…